FAQs

 Will I have to carry all my kit each day?

-No. Each participant is allowed a 20kg soft duffel bag which will be transported between hotels.
+No. Each participant is allowed a 20kg bag which will be transported between campsites.
 Participants will have access to this bag after each day’s run.
-In this bag, participants are advised to carry items such as: regular clothing, alternative footwear, food and snacks, and anything else they desire.
+In this bag, participants are advised to carry items such as: meals and snacks (dehydrated food is advised), a sleeping bag, sleeping mat, travel pillow, regular clothing, alternative footwear, and anything else they desire (as long as it weighs no more than 20kg).

-Runners must, however, take a day pack each day, with essential survival and nutrition items (such as water bottles, nutrition, basic medical kit, a whistle etc) in their running packs.
-The full list of mandatory safety kit will be communicated in the kit list in advance of the challenge to all registered participants.
+Runners must, however, take a day pack each day, with essential survival & nutrition items (such as water bottles, nutrition, basic medical kit, a whistle etc) in their running packs.
+The full list of safety kit will be communicated in the kit list.

 What time will we start each morning?